 - The computer screens on the desks you pass in the later half of Portal display the cake recipe later said by the second Personality Core.

-- In the original Halo, if you activate a computer console in Zanzibar, it says "A total FU exception has occured at your location.
+- In Halo 2, if you activate a computer console in "Zanzibar", it says "A total FU exception has occurred at your location.
 All system functionality will be terminated.
 Press any key to power cycle the system.
 If system does not restart, scream at top of lungs and pound on keypad."

 - The occasional tactical display in the background of mission briefings in Wing Commander IV had scrolling poetry.

 - In Spider-Man (PS4), the missiles that some mooks fire at Spidey have text on them that's only legible if the player goes into Photo Mode at just the right time and looks at the missile directly, due to them moving too fast to be seen in normal gameplay.
 Among other specs, the missiles are apparently "Guaranteed To Kill Spiders"◊.

 - In The Legend of Heroes: Trails of Cold Steel III, the text on Crow's supposed grave is the same warning that appears on William Shakespeare's grave - "Good friend for Jesus sake forbear, To dig the dust enclosed here.
 Blessed be the man that spares these stones, And cursed be he that moves my bones."